THE STARCK CLUB -- I WAS THERE

 But there was another reason I went there.
 I had become infatuated with a mysterious woman.
 I would always see her from a distance as we made eye-contact.
 It always felt strong, intense and meaningful.
 She had long blonde hair and fair skin; her eyes seemed big, dark and radiating.
 But each time as I sought to move closer, she would suddenly disappear, either behind the rising mist or a veil curtain -- and I was never able to find her afterwards.
 It was very intriguing and existential.
 It was my hope that one day I would be able to exchange words with her, but this never came to be.
 Our communication would always remain silent and visual.
 Perhaps this was a good thing as she might have destroyed the spell by opening her month.
 Sometimes it is better to leave mysterious things mysterious, and fantasies as fantasies.

-And then one day, the feds raided the Starck Club and that it was shut down -- permanently.
-Apparently when the bust occurred there was ecstasy on the floor everywhere, as people were quickly unloading.
+And then one day, the feds raided the Starck Club and it was shut down -- permanently.
+Apparently when the bust occurred there was ecstasy on the floor everywhere as people were quickly unloading.

 This was a terrible thing to have happened.
 It was the end of the Greek Temple.
 It was the death of the Starck Club and of the spirit that so many came to worship.

 As bad as it was for me, it was even worse for other people whose whole life and identity had become the Starck Club.
 There were people who had moved to Dallas just for the Starck Club alone.
 People simply wished to dance and socialize as free adults.
-The people at the Starck Club were always polite and respectful.
-It was a pity, because there was never any violence or destruction; it was all positive energy.
+The people at the Starck Club were always polite and respectful, there was never any violence or destruction; it was all positive energy.

 In the end, the closing of the Starck Club had caused tremendous sadness for a lot of people.
 They lost their place of worship.
 For many Stark clubbers, their life was never to be the same.
 For others, it was the end to an interesting chapter.
 For Sita it meant a first-class ticket back to San Francisco, returning to the lifestyle of high horses and high society, and the mansion in Belvedere.